ligolang/jsligo-training-dapp-shifumi/README.md

 > dapp : A decentralized application (dApp) is a type of distributed open source software application that runs on a peer-to-peer (P2P) blockchain network rather than on a single computer.
 DApps are visibly similar to other software applications that are supported on a website or mobile device but are P2P supported

-Goal of this training is to develop a shifumi game with smart contract.
+Goal of this training is to develop a shifumi game with a smart contract.
 You will learn :
-- create a smart contract in jsligo,
+- how to elaborate a smart contract in jsligo,
-- use specific chest functionality,
+- how to use use specific chest functionality and
-- apply a TDD (Test driven development) approach.
+- how to develop with a TDD (Test driven development) approach.

 # Prerequisites